swatipbk1/SBA-316-DOM-Project/User Task manager application web page/Task_Manager/Readme.md

 Implemented: Cached elements using document.getElementById.
 Cache at least one element using querySelector or querySelectorAll:

-Not implemented: This was not explicitly used in the provided program.
+Implemented: This was not explicitly used in the provided program.
 Use the parent-child-sibling relationship to navigate between elements:

 Implemented: Used nextElementSibling to navigate between elements.